Contributing to Plone

 internalfor internal changes

-A project configures the types it allows in a file
+A package configures the types it allows in a file

-towncrier.toml located at the root of its repository.
+towncrier.toml located at the root of its package directory.

 The content of this file must include the following.